nystudio107/craft-twigpack/README.md

 ## Twigpack Overview

 Twigpack is a bridge between Twig and webpack, with `manifest.json` & [webpack-dev-server](https://github.com/webpack/webpack-dev-server) hot module replacement (HMR) support.
+It also works with Laravel Mix, vue-cli, or anything else that is a layer on top of webpack.

  Twigpack supports both modern and legacy bundle builds, as per the [Deploying ES2015+ Code in Production Today](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) article.